dennisdevio/milestone-project-1/README.md

 - [HTML5](https://en.wikipedia.org/wiki/HTML5) HTML5 was used for structuring the basis of the website.
 - [CSS3](https://en.wikipedia.org/wiki/CSS#CSS_3) CSS3 was used for the placement and styling of the HTML5 content.

-They were used together to accomplish the overall look and feel and responsiveness of the website.
+They were used in tandem to accomplish the overall look and feel and responsiveness of the website.

 ### Frameworks